 - 1 tsp Vanilla extract

-Make sure the large Creme Eggs have been put in the freezer for a few hours to freeze solid
+- Put 12 unwrapped Creme Eggs in the freezer for a few hours to freeze solid

-Whisk in the self raising flour and cocoa powder
+- Whisk in the self raising flour and cocoa powder gently

-Place a teaspoon of batter into each case, then add a frozen Creme Egg.
-Add about 2 more teaspoons of batter around the Creme Eggs, until all the batter is used up
+- Place a teaspoon of batter into each cupcake case, then add a frozen Creme Egg on top.
+Add about 2 more teaspoons of batter on top and around the Creme Eggs, until all the batter is used up

 - Make the buttercream by mixing the icing sugar, butter and vanilla extract together until smooth.
 Use an electric whisk for best results.
 If the buttercream is too stiff then you can add a little milk to it

-- When the cupcakes are fully cool use a piping bag and nozzle to swirl some buttercream on top and place a mini Creme Egg, cut in half, on top
+- When the cupcakes are fully cool pipe some buttercream on top and place a Creme Egg, cut in half, on top